sharpbrick/powered-up/README.md

     await motor.GotoPositionAsync(-45, 10, 100, PortOutputCommandSpecialSpeed.Brake);
 }
 ````
-## Connecting with a BlueGiga-Bluetooth-adapter
+## Connecting with other Bluetooth Adapters

-For details on using BlueGiga-adapter, also on Raspberry Pi or Ubuntu, see [here.](docs/bleadapters/BlueGigaBLED112.md)
+- **BlueGiga Adapter**: Find more details in the [docs](docs/bleadapters/BlueGigaBLED112.md) about the needed configuration and the setup on Windows, Ubuntu or the Raspberry Pi.

 # Command Line Experience